 This article may contain affiliate links; if you click on a shopping link and make a purchase I may receive a commission.
 As an Amazon Associate, I earn from qualifying purchases.

-Universal Standard reached out last summer and asked if I would like to try out their new Sunny Swim Shorts.
+Universal Standard reached out in the Summer of 2021 and asked if I would like to try out their Sunny Swim Shorts.
 This was for an Instagram campaign (seen here).
 I know many like a bit more coverage with their swimwear and said yes so I could provide a thorough and honest review.
 What I realized when I received my two pairs is that these may be good swim shorts, but they are, in my opinion, the best size-inclusive active shorts.
 I decided to write an unpaid honest review of them.

 Why Do I Think These are the Best Size-Inclusive Active Shorts?